pudly/schmopera-hugo/content/articles/arc.md

 * spoken word, very Rex Harrison in My Fair Lady, very Dame Edna
 * ARC's When I Am Laid is really arrestingly beautiful
 * Dido-Dido...get it??
 It's pretty great.
-JVB sounds smooth and easy
+JVB sounds smooth and easy - and take any chance you can to throw in a Ridi Pagliacci break
+* it's one of the albums where you keep saying, no I think _this_ is my favourite track
+*